 The State of Michigan monitors phosphorus and other water quality indicators in Lake Macatawa and selected streams every other year.
 This helps measure progress toward improving Lake Macatawa’s water quality.
 The most recent report from the State is the 2012 report.
-2014 and 2016 reports are being processed and will be posted to our website when available.
+They are still processing 2014, 2016, 2018, and 2020 reports and we will post them to our website when available.

 The GVSU Annis Water Resources Institute (AWRI) has also been monitoring Lake Macatawa and selected streams.
-This is financially supported by Project Clarity and will be used to gauge the overall health of Lake Macatawa and the effectiveness of Project Clarity restorations.
+Project Clarity is financially supporting this effort and we will use the data to gauge the overall health of Lake Macatawa and the impact of Project Clarity restorations.

-Aquatic macroinvertebrates are water bugs that do not have a backbone and that we can see with our naked eye.
+Aquatic macroinvertebrates are water bugs that do not have a backbone that we can see with our naked eye.
 They include insects, crustaceans, clams, mussels, and snails.
 They vary in shape and size, but all live in the water for at least a portion of their life cycle.
 Their survival depends on clean water.
-They are also a crucial food source for fish which makes them an important part of the aquatic ecosystem.
+They are a crucial food source for fish, which makes them an important part of the aquatic ecosystem.
 Different types of water bugs have varying sensitivities to water pollution.
-We examine the abundance and types of water bugs present in a stream to get a general idea of the health of that stream.
-Most water bugs live in the stream bottom among rocks, under logs or in leaf packs, making them relatively easy collect with a net.
-It’s also inexpensive to collect and process water bugs and something that is easily done with the help of volunteers.
+We examine the abundance and types of water bugs in a stream to get a general idea of the stream’s health.
+Most water bugs live in the stream bottom among rocks, under logs or in leaf packs, making them relatively easy to collect with a net.
+It’s also inexpensive to collect and process water bugs and is easily done with the help of volunteers.

 Several volunteers collect water transparency data at designated locations in the watershed once a week during the open water season.
-Transparency is measured using a Secchi disk, an 8-inch, circular, black and white metal plate attached to a calibrated rope.
-The volunteer lowers the disk into the water until it is no longer visible and notes that depth from the markings on the rope.
+The measure transparency using a Secchi disk, an 8-inch, circular, black and white metal plate attached to a marked rope.
+The volunteer lowers the disk into the water until it is no longer visible and notes the depth from the markings on the rope.
 The disk is then lowered a little further and then raised back up until it is just visible.
-This second depth reading is averaged with the first, and the final number is recorded on a data sheet.
+The volunteer averages the second depth reading with the first, and records the final number on a data sheet.

 This measure estimates the clarity of the water.
 Water transparency is a quick and easy measurement that tells scientists a lot about a lake’s water quality.
 First, it indicates the amount of light penetration into a lake.
 Second, Secchi transparency provides an indirect measure of the amount of suspended material in the water.
 Changes in transparency over time can be an important indicator that a change in water quality is occurring.